Deafheaven: Sunbather, new lineup and critical acclaim (2013–2014)

-As early as September 2011, Deafheaven announced they had begun writing new music for a potential split album, EP or full-length.
-At the time, McCoy described the material as being "faster, darker, a lot heavier and far more experimental" than Roads to Judah.
-However, in December 2012, Clarke described their new material as less melancholic and less centered around black metal, but rather featuring a more "lush and rock-driven, even pop-driven" sound at times.
-The new album, titled Sunbather, was written solely by founding members Clarke and McCoy—similar to the way its demo was composed, but different from Roads to Judah, which was written as a five-piece band.
-The duo were also joined in the studio by new drummer Daniel Tracy, who "added his own drum style to already-constructed song skeletons."
+In September 2011, Deafheaven announced they had begun writing music for a potential split album, EP, or full-length.
+At the time, McCoy described the material as "faster, darker, a lot heavier and far more experimental" than Roads to Judah.
+In December 2012, Clarke described their new material as less melancholic and less centered around black metal, but featuring a "lush and rock-driven, even pop-driven" sound.
+The album, Sunbather, was written by Clarke and McCoy—similar to how its demo was composed, but different from Roads to Judah, which was written as a five-piece.
+The duo were joined in the studio by drummer Daniel Tracy, who "added his own drum style to already-constructed song skeletons."
 The title of the album reflects Clarke's idea of perfection.
-He stated that it is meant to represent, "A wealthy, beautiful, perfect existence that is naturally unattainable and the struggles of having to deal with that reality because of your own faults, relationship troubles, family troubles, death, et cetera."
+He stated that it represents "A wealthy, beautiful, perfect existence that is naturally unattainable and the struggles of having to deal with that reality because of your own faults, relationship troubles, family troubles, death, et cetera."
 Deafheaven entered the studio to record Sunbather in January 2013 with Jack Shirley, and released the album on June 11, 2013 through Deathwish.

 Sunbather was critically acclaimed upon release.
-Metacritic rated the album 92/100, based on 18 reviews, and later declared it the best-reviewed major album of 2013.
-It was also Deafheaven's first release to chart on Billboard—it ranked at number 130 on the Billboard 200 and number 2 on the Top Heatseekers chart.
+Metacritic rated the album 92/100, based on 18 reviews, and declared it the best-reviewed major album of 2013.
+It was Deafheaven's first release to chart on Billboard, ranking at number 130 on the Billboard 200 and number 2 on the Top Heatseekers chart.